 The Find Spot

 Before trying to understand why the spear was lost at Lendbreen, one question needs to be answered first: Are the find spot and the place it was lost identical?
-Artifacts from the ice are often displaced by moving ice, meltwater and/or wind.
+Artifacts from the ice are often displaced by moving ice, meltwater and/or wind (more about that here).

-The spear was found at the foot of the ice patch.
-It is too heavy to have been moved by wind and there is little evidence of ice movement in this section of Lendbreen.
+Dagsgard discovered the spear at the foot of the ice patch.
+It is too heavy for wind to move itand there is little evidence of ice movement in this section of Lendbreen.
 That leaves us with downslope transport by meltwater as the only displacement factor.
 However, the spear was in excellent condition when found, unlike the poorly preserved and displaced material otherwise found in the slopes or at the bottom of Lendbreen.
 This makes downslope transport less likely, at least not over a long distance.
 The spear was probably lost where it was found or in the near vicinity.

 The Mystery: Why Was the Spear Lost?

-Understanding why the spear was lost is confounded by Lendbreen being a dual-purpose site, used for both hunting and transport.
-Nearly all of our other 50 sites are pure hunting sites.
+The understanding of why the spear was lost is confounded by Lendbreen being a dual-purpose site, used for both hunting and transport.
+Nearly all of our other 65 sites are pure hunting sites (with three exceptions).
 Had the spear been found on one of those sites, a hunting context for the spear would have been a straightforward explanation.
 Based on the two different uses of Lendbreen ice patch, there are two possible explanations for the presence of a spear here.
 We can call them the hunter or the warrior hypothesis.

 Is there other evidence in support of the hunter hypothesis?
 Yes, there is.
 Lake Lendholtjønne is just below the find spot.
-Remains of a wooden fence have been found here, which may have been used in the process of driving the reindeer into the lake, where they could have been easily killed by spears.
+Remains of a wooden fence were found here, which would have been used in the process of driving the reindeer into the lake, where they could have been easily killed by spears.
 However, the one radiocarbon-date we have of the fence puts it several centuries earlier than the spear.

 Did the spear belong to a warrior rather than a hunter?
-The Lendbreen site has quite a number of finds, which are unique to the site, and not found on the pure hunting sites.
+The Lendbreen site has quite a number of finds, which are unique to the site, and not found on the hunting sites.
 The Iron Age tunic, the Viking Age mitten, sled remains, and many pieces of cloth, just to mention a few.
 The spear is also a unique find, and is perhaps better understood in relation to the mountain route crossing Lendbreen, as are the other unique finds on the site.
-This is also supported by the spearhead type, which is a type generally believed to have been used for close-hand combat, both stabbing and cutting.
+This is also supported by the spearhead type, which is a type intended for close combat, both stabbing and cutting.
 It is quite broad, and using it for killing reindeer seems a bit over the top.
 A smaller and narrower spearhead would have been sufficient for that purpose.

 Why would somebody bring their weapons into the high mountains?
 This is actually not so surprising, given what we know about Viking culture.
 In the ancient Edda poem Hávamál, Odin gives advice on proper behavior for Vikings.